pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ## TLDR (I just want to try it out)

 1. Install three or four virtual computers running Debian based Linux on the same network
-    - Tested on 2xDebian 11 Bullseye, 1xUbuntu Server 22.04
+    - Tested on 2xDebian 11 Bullseye, 1xUbuntu Server 22.04.
+    - During installation, enable root password and if prompted to make a user, make one and after installation, login with root and delete the created user.
 2. Install salt-master on one Debian and open firewall ports if necessary
     - https://docs.saltproject.io/en/latest/topics/tutorials/firewall.html
 3. Install salt-minion on the others, define master and id in /etc/salt/minion -file and restart salt-minion.service